 The physical and mental toll nurses endure can lead to injury.
 In fact, according to the Bureau of Labor Statistics, in the 10-year period from 1995 to 2004, approximately 800,000 U.S. nurses suffered injury on the job, accounting for five percent of all work injuries in the country.
 In addition, nursing had the third highest rate of injury; the only industries that reported more in this same time period were truck drivers and laborers.

 The Four Types of Nursing Related Injuries

-According to Richmond Workers’ Compensation attorney, Michelle Lewane, there are four types of injuries that nurses typically suffer from.
+According to Richmond Workers’ Compensation attorney, Michele Lewane, there are four types of injuries that nurses typically suffer from.

 Since nurses are required to move, lift and carry patients on a regular basis (and often at awkward, uncomfortable angles), back injuries are very common in the industry.
 Overexertion, stress, and repeated heavy lifting can cause injuries such as muscle tears, tendon strains, herniated discs, sprains, and overall soreness.